 This post builds upon SEO strategies spoken about previously, you may want to read about creating killer SEO content here as well.

-SEO requires you to connect your blog to Google Analytics and Google Search Console.
-These tools help you to know your traffic and see what queries people are using to find your blog.
+Good search engine optimization requires you to connect your blog to Google Analytics and Google Search Console.
+These tools are free and help you to understand your traffic and see what queries people are using to find your blog.
 You NEED these tools.

 If you’re clueless on how to install these tools and what you should be looking for in them, join my free 5-day blog traffic challenge where I use video tutorials to show you exactly how to get everything set up.